Important Policies & Guidelines

 Misconduct / Abuse by Adults Against Youth

 BC Soccer believes that the safety and protection of all youth is paramount as the organization looks to foster and develop the game in British Columbia.
-BC Soccer will be taking a more steadfast approach to incidents of misconduct and/or abuse by adults against youth, and as a part of this, BC Soccer has updated and renamed its former Discipline/Sanctioning Policy.
-Members are encouraged to review the new policy documents:
+BC Soccer takes a steadfast approach to incidents of misconduct and/or abuse by adults against youth.
+Members are encouraged to review BC Soccer’s relevant policy documents:

 BC Soccer Zero-Tolerance Policy on Alcohol at Youth Based Events